bootstrap-vue/bootstrap-vue/src/components/nav/README.md

 ### Dropdown implementation note

-Note that the toggle button is actually rendered as a link `<a>` tag with `role="button"` for styling purposes, and typically has the `href` set to `#` unless and ID is provided via the `id` prop.
+Note that the toggle button is actually rendered as a link `<a>` tag with `role="button"` for styling purposes, and typically has the `href` set to `#` unless an ID is provided via the `id` prop.

-The toggle will prevent scroll top top behaviour (via javascript) when clicking the toggle link.
+The toggle will prevent scroll-top-top behaviour (via JavaScript) when clicking the toggle link.
 In some cases when using SSR, and the user clicks the toggle button _before_ Vue has had a chance to hydrate the component, the page will scroll to top.
-In these cases, simply providing a unique ID via the `id` prop will prevent the unwanted scroll to top behaviour.
+In these cases, simply providing a unique ID via the `id` prop will prevent the unwanted scroll-to-top behaviour.

 ## Nav text content